mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A   B        A   B   C <-- new leaf        A   B   C   D <-- new leaf
 ~~~~~

-To remove the rightmost leaf: Remove the rightmost leaf node and its parent
+To remove the rightmost leaf: Remove the rightmost leaf node L and its parent
-node.
-If the parent node was the root of the tree, the parent node's left child
+node P.  If P was the root of the tree, P's left child
 is now the root of the tree.
-Otherwise, set the right child of the parent's parent
+Otherwise, set the right child of P's parent
-(formerly the parent itself) to be the parent's left child.
+to be the P's left child.

 ~~~~~
       Y                                    Y